Jeena50/Foodies-Food-Delivery-Application/README.md

 Download and install Microsoft Visual Code from https://code.visualstudio.com/download or download your preferred code editor.

-Open an account at Supabase.com and create a database and table as shown in the video.
+Open an account at Supabase.com and create a database and table.

 Download and install WinRAR form https://www.win-rar.com/start.html?&L=0